Introduction

 - After removing the baseboard, use a putty knife or scraper to clean any residual caulk or adhesive from the wall.
 If the adhesive is tough, a heat gun can soften it for easier removal.

-In conclusion, understanding and applying these best practices will help you minimize wall damage when removing baseboards.
+In conclusion, applying these best practices will help you minimize wall damage when removing baseboards.
 By preparing your workspace, scoring the caulk, using protective measures, and carefully removing nails and residue, you can achieve a clean and efficient removal.
 These strategies not only protect your walls but also make the task less stressful and more effective.

 Can You Reuse Baseboards After Removal Without Damaging Wall?